Short fiction submissions are currently open.

 - We aren’t satisfied with a joke.
 Some writers send shaggy dog stories that end with a twist or revelation that is funny, but not a story.
 A story is about a person, not a plot twist.

 - We take all genres, not just pulp.
 Because our title says “Pulp” Literature, some authors assume we want guns and blood.
-The “pulp” in our title refers to cheap pulp paper, which we someday hope to use.
+The pulp in our title refers to cheap pulp paper of dimestore novels and digests of the past.
 We want our magazine to include a balance of all genres, including fantasy, romance, mystery, literary, etc.

 - We take more short fiction than novellas.
 While we try to have one longer work of 15-20,000 words in every issue, that is only one story out of a dozen.
 This means we are pickier and wait longer to reply to novellas, usually requesting a re-write.
 Stories under 5000 words have the best chance of publication.
 We’re not saying to only send us short works, but do realize what the odds and time requirements are for novellas.